 Editor’s note: Looking to dive into the world of smart assistants and don’t have one already?
 We highly recommend the Amazon Echo Dot for its affordable pricing and flexibility.
-You can get it here from Amazon for just $50.
+You can get it here from Amazon for very cheap.

 Waking up Alexa

 First, it’s important to note that summoning Alexa can be done in a number of ways with Echo devices.
 The default wake word is “Alexa,” but other optional wake words can be set in its place.
 Currently, the alternative wake words are “Echo”, “Amazon”, or “Computer”.